-No Key lesson learned 1 To prioritise and to focus on what is visible from outside the project as soon as possible.
-2 The technology has to support the consultancy model, but the technology had to be in place before confirming the consultancy model and building the communications and promotion.
-Therefore, the process of developing the necessary technology for the DMCP to a point where the French and English systems could interact with each other, necessarily started before the consultancy services; Firstly, as the technology would be needed for an SME to access the Consultancy Services.
-Secondly, the marketing materials were very important, but the team had to be sure that the technology enabled E-Channel to deliver the offer.
+No Key lessons 1 To prioritise and to focus on what is visible from outside the project as soon as possible, so the project has a presence.
+This was very helpful for remote-working.
+2 The technology has to support the consultancy model, but the technology has to be in place before confirming the consultancy model and building the communications and promotion.
+Therefore, the process of developing the necessary technology for the DMCP to a point where the French and English systems could interact with each other, necessarily started before the consultancy services: • Firstly, as the technology would be needed for an SME to access the Consultancy Services. • Secondly, the marketing materials were very important, but the team had to be sure that the technology enabled E-Channel to deliver the offer.
 It would be important to show SMEs what these services would look like.
 3 Despite putting in place a rigorous selection process and specific recruitment criteria, each SME is on a different journey.
 That journey will have different stages, with differences in successes and challenges.
-4 SMEs will not all use the same tools from the DMCP, it will depend on the journey and to some extent culture, SME expectations and stage of development.
+4 The SMEs will not all use the same tools from the DMCP.
+It will depend on the journey and to some extent culture, SME expectations and stage of development.
 5 Although the Consultancy would include guidance on different ways to boost sales in new markets, SMEs would not necessarily need or want to use them all.
-6 The importance of media and marketing so as to have something to show any stakeholder.
-This had to be done remotely due to Covid-19.
-7 To align the technology to support the consultancy model.
+6 It was important to prepare media and marketing materials in advance in order to have something to show to a stakeholder.
+These materials had to be available remotely because of Covid-19.
+7 It was crucial to align the technology to support the consultancy model and not the other way round.
 8 The technical tools were an important factor of the consultancy model but it was also paramount to align the data to the process.
-9 To ensure that the team had a process to capture the SME journey and experience at pre-agreed touch points along the way.
-10 To develop a shared vocabulary, so each SME gets the same level of service and a similar journey, but one which is relevant to their situation.
+9 The team developed and agreed a process to capture the SME journey and experience at pre-agreed touch points along the way, so that all salient information could be logged.
+10 To develop a shared vocabulary, so each SME receives the same level of service and a similar journey, but one which is relevant to their situation.
 11 Approaching other projects and engaging with them provided many insights which made a contribution to establishing E-Channel consultancy services.

-Table 2: Summary of key lessons learned in establishing E-Channel Consultancy Services
+Table 2: Summary of key lessons learnt in establishing E-Channel Consultancy Services